-Exclusive First Read: Erik Larson's 'The Splendid And The Vile'
+Exclusive 1st Read: Erik Larson's 'The Splendid And The Vile'

 The battle affected him deeply, as daughter Mary observed in her diary.
 "It is so terrible that we should be forced to fire on our own erstwhile allies," she wrote.
 "Papa is shocked and deeply grieved that such action has been necessary."

 Strategically, the attack yielded obvious benefits, partially crippling the French navy, but to Churchill what mattered just as much or more was what it signaled.
-Until this point, many onlookers had assumed that Britain would seek an armistice with Hitler, now that France, Poland, Norway, and so many other countries had fallen under his sway, but the attack provided vivid, irrefutable proof that Britain would not surrender—proof to Roosevelt and proof, as well, to Hitler.
+Until this point, many onlookers had assumed that Britain would seek an armistice with Hitler, now that France, Poland, Norway, and so many other countries had fallen under his sway, but the attack provided vivid, irrefutable proof that Britain would not surrender — proof to Roosevelt and proof, as well, to Hitler.

 THE NEXT DAY, THURSDAY, July 4, Churchill revealed the story of Mers el-Kébir to the House of Commons, telling it as a kind of maritime thriller, recounting the battle as it had unfolded, in direct terms, not shying from details.
 He called it a "melancholy action" but one whose necessity was beyond challenge.
 "I leave the judgment of our action, with confidence, to Parliament.
 I leave it to the nation, and I leave it to the United States.
 I leave it to the world and to history."

 The House roared its approval, rising in a wild tumult, Labour, Liberals, and Conservatives alike.
-Churchill's great trick—one he had demonstrated before, and would demonstrate again—was his ability to deliver dire news and yet leave his audience feeling encouraged and uplifted.
+Churchill's great trick — one he had demonstrated before, and would demonstrate again — was his ability to deliver dire news and yet leave his audience feeling encouraged and uplifted.
 "Fortified" is how Harold Nicolson put it in his diary that day.
 Despite the grim circumstances, and the grimmer potential that France might now declare war on Britain, Nicolson felt something akin to elation.
 "If we can stick it," he wrote, "we really shall have won the war.
 What a fight it is!
 What a chance for us!
 Our action against the French Fleet has made a tremendous effect throughout the world.
 I am as stiff as can be."

 The applause lasted for several minutes.
 Churchill wept.
 Amid the tumult, John Colville overheard him say, "This is heartbreaking for me."